Parasrah/selenium-nix-example/README.md

 `eval "$(direnv hook bash)"`

 Before saving and closing the text editor.
+To reload this file you will either need to close and reopen your bash prompt, or source it using the command:

+`. ~/.bashrc`

 ### Git